Govern clinical risk across private hospitals, insurers, and the NHS

 Before it becomes claims exposure

 Private healthcare doesn't fail because of poor care.
-It fails because responsibility fractures across networks.
+It fails because responsibility fractures across hospital groups.

 Insurers commission care they don't deliver.
-Providers deliver care they don't fully document.
-Patients move between digital services, private providers, and the NHS.
+Hospital groups deliver care they don't fully document.
+Patients move between digital services, private consultants, and the NHS.
+Practising Privileges create accountability on paper — but nothing governs the handovers between them.
 Claims arrive later — detached from intent, context, or accountability.

 Every handover creates liability risk unless it is governed.
 Inference Clinical exists to make those handovers explicit, traceable, and defensible — before harm, dispute, or write-off occurs.

-Private healthcare involves constant movement: insurer to provider, digital consultation to physical appointment, private care to NHS follow-up, device alert to clinical decision.
+Private healthcare involves constant movement: insurer to hospital group, digital consultation to physical appointment, private care to NHS follow-up, device alert to clinical decision.
+Consultants with Practising Privileges work across multiple sites — sometimes across competing hospital groups and NHS trusts simultaneously.

 This is not a clinical failure.
 It is an infrastructure failure.